nuuuwan/places_lk/README.md

 # Places in Sri Lanka (places_lk)

-This is a utility library for returning the location (latitude and longitude) of places in Sri Lanka.
+A utility library for returning the location (latitude and longitude) of places in Sri Lanka.

 ## Usage